Builtin Functions and Constants¶

 - Bubble which provides type system support for tracking failure.

-A string tag that requires a single code-point string and returns that code-point as an Int.
+A string tag that requires a single code-point string and returns that code-point as an Int32.

 char'a' == 97